15 min read

 • Social media and communication guidelines

-Essentially, 68% of restaurants now provide these policies through employee handbooks, making it easier for staff to access and understand expectations.
+Essentially, 68% of restaurants now provide these policies through employee handbooks, making it easier for staff to understand expectations.

 Digital-first policy management